If you’re wondering “Where do you lose weight first?” you’re probably looking to slim down a specific part of your body.

 Assuming you’ve already got your diet in order, here are the best supplements to speed up the stages of fat loss:

-• 3 to 6 mg of caffeine per kilogram of body weight per day.
-This will raise the number of calories you burn and also increases strength, muscle endurance, and anaerobic performance.
-If you want a clean, delicious source of caffeine that also contains five other ingredients that will boost your workout performance, try Pulse.
+• Caffeine: Taking 3-to-6 mg of caffeine per kilogram of body weight per day raises the number of calories you burn and increases strength, muscle endurance, and anaerobic performance.
+For a clean, delicious source of caffeine, try Pulse.

-• 0.1 to 0.2 milligrams of yohimbine per kilogram of body weight before training.
-This increases fat loss when used in conjunction with fasted training, and is particularly helpful with losing“stubborn” fat.
-If you want a 100% natural source of yohimbine that also contains two other ingredients that will help you lose fat faster, preserve muscle, and maintain training intensity and mental sharpness, try Forge.
+• Yohimbine: Taking 0.1-to-0.2 milligrams of yohimbine per kilogram of body weight before fasted training increases fat loss and is particularly helpful with losing “stubborn” fat.
+For a 100% natural source of yohimbine, try Forge.